-AI literacy is mandatory.
+AI literacy applies today.
 Can you prove your people know what they are doing with AI?

 Why this matters now

-Article 4 has applied since 2 February 2025.
-In 2026, customer questions, audit questions and broader AI Act obligations increase.
+Article 4 has applied since 2 February 2025 and remains in force.
+It is about empowerment and risk reduction: people who work with AI responsibly.
+In 2026, customer questions, audit questions and sector expectations increase, and AI literacy is also part of human oversight in high-risk deployment (Article 14).
 “We ran a training” is often too thin.

 Recognizable?